 Does ZeroWater Remove Fluoride?

-Test my tap water for fluoride before filtering and then test the water after filtering… genius idea, I know.
+The first thing was to test my tap water for fluoride before filtering (pictured below) and then test the water after filtering with a Zerowater filter… genius idea, I know.

 So, does ZeroWater remove fluoride?

-According to the fluoride meter, the ZeroWater filter does remove fluoride.
+Yes, according to the fluoride meter, ZeroWater filters can remove fluoride.
 In fact, it took water that contained 0.6 ppm of fluoride all the way down to 0.0 ppm, virtually removing all fluoride from my home’s tap water.

-But before you head on over to Amazon and buy yourself your very own ZeroWater Pitcher (link to Amazon) let’s first find out if this is the best option for you, along with everything you should know about ZeroWater.
+But before you head on over to Amazon and buy yourself your very own ZeroWater pitcher.
+Let’s first find out if this is the best option for you, along with everything else you should know about ZeroWater.

 Other Water Filters That Remove Fluoride?

-But in case you’re considering a different brand or a different filter like reverse osmosis, distillers, or gravity-fed filters… it’s best you know which filters can and can’t remove fluoride.
+But unfortunately many brands can’t and lie about it.
+So in case you’re considering a different brand or a different filter like reverse osmosis, distillers, or gravity-fed filters… it’s best you know which filters can and can’t remove fluoride.